Balagangadhar/pims/README.md

 <div id='techstack'/>
 ## Technical Stack
-Following skills have been used to show-case their functionality and most of them are java & web related stuff.
+Following skills have been used to show-case various functionality and most of them are java & web related stuff.
-- ExtJS 5+
+- ExtJS 5(MVC & MVVM)
-- Java 1.7+
+- Java 1.7
+- Spring 4
+- Spring Data JPA
-- Spring 4+
+- Spring Security
+- Hibernate 5
+- Jawr
-- Hibernate(JPA) 4+
+- Git

 <div id='principles'/>
-## Practices/Principles included
+## Practices/Principles adopted
-pims includes many pratices/principles that are required during production.
+pims includes many pratices/principles required for an enterprise level production ready application.
 It also includes the automation that has been done to make developer's life easy without explicit configuration.
+Following are some of them.
 - Project modulerization using Maven's pom inheritance
 - Processing development and production time tasks like Minification, concatination etc using maven profiles
 - Authorization & Authentication(Using Spring security)